Canadiantic/How-to-make-a-RC-car/Tutorial.md

 # How to make a RC car
-## A tutorial on how to create a remote controlled car using arduinos.
+## A comprehensive tutorial on how to create a remote controlled car using arduinos.

 This guide outlines how to setup the controller and motorised components of an RC vehicle, this guide can be used as part of an outline for how to create a DIY remote control car.
-Now if you haven’t checked out the tutorial on how to create wireless communications we’d recommend you check it out → here - Its not compulsory to complete this tutorial but it will give you a better idea of how the RC car functions.
+Now if you haven’t checked out the tutorial on how to create wireless communications we’d recommend you check it out → [Here](https://github.com/Canadiantic/How-to-make-a-RC-car/blob/master/Tutorial.md)
+ -Its not compulsory to complete this tutorial but it will give you a better idea of how the RC car functions.

 ## Components:
 * 2 arduinos (one for transmitting and one for receiving)